WHO ARE WE?

 Nose blowing and spitting: Everyone gets a runny nose or cough from time to time, be it from a cold or just cold-rhinitis (nasal irritation from cold weather).
 When you need to blow your nose or spit, be considerate of those beside and behind you.
 Move to the leeward side of the pack or, better yet, to the back of the peloton before blowing your nose or spitting.
 Remember, when riding 38 to 40kph everything you eject goes backwards quickly and far enough to land on fellow riders a considerable distance behind you.

 Conversations in the peloton: Unless you’re on a training ride with other racers, group rides are social events where everyone wants to enjoy themselves.
 Think of it as a party on bicycles with your old friends and new acquaintances.
 What you talk about with the person next to you is your business but please remember that everyone is out for a pleasant time in the beautiful countryside.

 Only two subjects come to mind that seem to be disagreeable to many riders.

 Number One – Nobody likes to be told how to ride….even if they need it.
 Therefore, don’t offer riding advice to anyone unless they directly ask YOU a specific question.
 If you overhear someone asking someone else a riding question, refrain from jumping into the conversation with your own opinion.

-Support on the Ride – For Yourself and Others: Use your common sense when deciding what items you will need on any given Ride.
-Because of the extreme temperature in the United Arab Emirates, you should always carry sufficient bidons, and refill them at all opportunities.
+Support on the ride – For yourself and others: Use your common sense when deciding what items you will need on any given Ride.
+Because of the extreme temperature in the United Arab Emirates, you should always carry sufficient water bottles, and refill them at all opportunities.

-Spares and Repair Kit: Also ensure that you have the correct spares and tools to repair/replace a punctured tube, including; tube, patches, pump, tyre lever, and knowledge of how to do this.
+Spares and repair kit: Also ensure that you have the correct spares and tools to repair/replace a punctured tube, including; tube, pump, tyre lever, and knowledge of how to do this.